 Despite central Nepal being considered as having higher level of education, women are lagging behind in totality.
 So, the founders of this college realized the need of a separate girls' college in this region.
 Now it has proved as one of the leading educational institute not only in the region but also in the nation as a whole.
-Since it is centrally located the education here is cheaper in comparison to other places.
-The living expenses and college fee both are affordable for the lower-middle class girls.
+Education here is cheaper in comparison to other places.
+The living expenses and college fee are affordable for the lower-middle class girls.
 Moreover the girls can have easy access by the bicycles and the regular bus services.